Conservation Pioneers and Leaders

 Ronald Scott (1941 - 2023)

 Conservation Ontario presented the 2003 Conservation Pioneer Award to Ron Scott in recognition of his 21 years of service to conservation.

 Ron was a member of the Otonabee Region Conservation Authority Board from 1986 to 1992 and Chair of the Otonabee Conservation Foundation form 1999 to 2006.
 Ron established and organized the activities of the Norwood Young Conservationists Club.

 Latornell Leadership Award Recipient 2016

-Hunter’s 37-year career began with Ontario’s Junior Conservationist program in 1968 and at the formative stage of his career Hunter became one of Art Latornell’s protégés.
-He went on to work with two Conservation Authorities, five Ministry of Natural Resources Regional Offices, including two as Regional Director, and Main Office administering the Conservation Authorities program.
+Richard Hunter’s 37-year career began with Ontario’s Junior Conservationist program in 1968.
+He went on to work with two Conservation Authorities and five Ministry of Natural Resources Regional Offices.

-Shortly after the Walkerton tragedy in 2000 Hunter returned to his Conservation Authority roots as General Manager of Conservation Ontario until 2005.
+Shortly after the Walkerton tragedy in 2000 Richard became the General Manager of Conservation Ontario.
 One of his most significant accomplishments was the strong leadership role he played in the development of the Drinking Water Source Protection Program.
-Most recently, he was the Chief Administrative Officer/Secretary-Treasurer for the Otonabee Region Conservation Authority from 2005 to 2010.